Laura Siegemund: 2025: Wimbledon singles quarterfinal and back to top 100

 Partnering with Beatriz Haddad Maia, Siegemund was runner-up in the doubles at the Adelaide International, losing to Guo Hanyu and Alexandra Panova in the final.
 She reached the singles third round at the Australian Open with wins over Hailey Baptiste and fifth seed Zheng Qinwen, before losing to 27th seed Anastasia Pavlyuchenkova.

-At Wimbledon, Siegemund upset the reigning Australian Open champion and world No. 6 Madison Keys to reach the fourth round for the first time at this major.
+At Wimbledon, Siegemund upset the reigning Australian Open champion and world No. 6, Madison Keys, to reach the fourth round for the first time at this major.
 Siegemund is the sixth player in the Open Era to reach the Women's singles fourth round at the SW19 after having turned 37 after Billie Jean King, Virginia Wade, Martina Navratilova, Venus and Serena Williams.
 In the quarterfinals, she lost to world No. 1 Aryna Sabalenka in three sets.

+At the US Open, Siegemund upset 20th seed Diana Shnaider in the first round, before losing to 11th seed Ekaterina Alexandrova in the third.

+2026

+At the Australian Open, Siegemund came back from 0–6, 2–5 down and saved match points to upset 18th seed Liudmila Samsonova in the first round.